10 Ways to Improve School Lunches

 For many schools and school cafeterias, ongoing discussions center on how to improve school lunches.
 With so much information about and sources of healthy alternatives to standard school lunches, now is a great time to make changes that will improve students’ health, benefit local food producers and potentially offer cost savings.

 So how can we improve school lunches?
-Here are 10 practical ideas on improving school lunches to help K-12 schools make healthier meal options available for their students.
+Here are 39 practical ideas on improving school lunches to help K-12 schools make healthier meal options available for students while boosting lunch participation.
 By following these steps, your schools can create sustainable lunch programs that provide nutritious and appealing meals while also being mindful of cost efficiency.

 Table of Contents: